xiaochuanyu/SublimePythonIDE/README.markdown

-**SublimePythonIDE**
+**Python IDE**
 ===========================
-This plugin adds Python completions and some IDE-like functions to Sublime Text 3, through the use of the Rope library.
+This Sublime Text plugin adds Python auto-completions, and linting functions to Sublime Text 3, through the use of the Rope and pyflakes.

 It is a complete rewrite of SublimeRope for ST2.
 It should be a lot faster and easier to use than SublimeRope was.

 In contrast to SublimeRope, it does use the built in Python only for UI-related functions, the completions and refactorings